Thagomizer: Paleobiology

+Some stegosaurs such as Kentrosaurus do not have a distinct "thagomizer" comprised of two pairs of spikes, as in these species there is not clear differentiation between the last two pairs on the tail and the other tail osteoderms, which are also spike-like, unlike the broad plate-like osteoderms on the back of Stegosaurus.

 There has been debate about whether the thagomizer was used simply for display, as posited by Gilmore in 1914, or used as a defensive weapon.
-Robert Bakker noted that it is likely that the length of the stegosaur tail was much more flexible than those of other ornithischian dinosaurs because it lacked ossified tendons, thus lending credence to the idea of the thagomizer being a weapon.
+Robert Bakker noted that it is likely that the stegosaur tail was much more flexible than those of other ornithischian dinosaurs because it lacked ossified tendons, thus lending credence to the idea of the thagomizer being a weapon.
 He also observed that Stegosaurus could have maneuvered its rear easily by keeping its large hindlimbs stationary and pushing off with its very powerfully muscled but short forelimbs, allowing it to swivel deftly to deal with attack.
 In 2010, analysis of a digitized model of Kentrosaurus aethiopicus showed that the tail could bring the thagomizer around to the sides of the dinosaur, possibly striking an attacker beside it.

 In 2001, a study of thagomizers by McWhinney et al. showed a high incidence of trauma-related damage.
 This too supports the theory that the principal function of the thagomizer was defense in combat.

-There is also evidence for Stegosaurus defending itself, in the form of an Allosaurus tail vertebra with a partially healed puncture wound that fits a Stegosaurus tail spike.
+There is also evidence for a defense function in the form of an Allosaurus tail vertebra with a partially healed puncture wound that fits a Stegosaurus tail spike.
+This usage of the thagomizer would be similar to defensive behaviors in some extant lizards with tail spikes, such as the giant girdled lizard.

 The species of stegosaur known as Stegosaurus stenops had four dermal spikes, each about 60–90 cm long.
 Discoveries of articulated stegosaur armor show that, at least in some species, these spikes protruded horizontally from the tail, not vertically as is often depicted.
-Initially, Marsh described S. armatus as having eight spikes in its tail, unlike S. stenops.
+Initially, Othniel Charles Marsh described S. armatus as having eight spikes in its tail, unlike S. stenops.
 However, recent research re-examined this and concluded this species also had four.

+Other uses

 Mathematics

 In a 2017 paper, the term thagomizer graph (and also the associated "thagomizer matroid") was introduced for the complete tripartite graph K_{1,1,n}.

+Molecular biology

+In 2023, researchers at the University of California, San Francisco presented Thagomizer, a modality for the interrogation of RNA-protein binding events in CLIP-Seq (Cross-linking and immunoprecipitation) data.